KrasnitzLab/sgains/docs/tutorial-navin2011.md

 * To download read files for T10 Ductal Carcinoma you can use `fastq-tool`.
 If you need a read file for a single sample, you can use:
     ```
     fastq-dump --gzip SRR053668
     ```
-This command will download a read file in `fastq` format for a sample with accession number *SRR053668*.
+    This command will download a read file in `fastq` format for sample with accession number *SRR053668*.

 * If you want to download read files for all samples from `navin_T10_list.csv`, you can use (**please note that the this command will download